appsinacup/godot-softbody2d-docs/docs/tutorial-basics/create-a-softbody.md

 # Create a Softbody

 A Softbody is squishy body created from an image.
+This tutorial is also available in the GitHub repo as a sample [softbody2d/create-a-softbody](https://github.com/appsinacup/godot-softbody2d/tree/main/samples/softbody2d/create-a-softbody).

 ## Create a new SoftBody2D node